Direct

 $420 billion is substantial, the annual expense would be less than the current U.S. Farm Price Support program.
 It is also less than the tax subsidies that have been levied to build the country’s high-speed telecommunications

 infrastructure over the past 35 years.
-And it frees the Without
+And it frees the U.S. from policy and budget

 subsidies, the solar grand plan is impossible.
-Other countries have reached similar conclusions: Critics
+Other countries have reached similar conclusions: Japan is already building a large, subsidized solar infrastructure,

 have raised other concerns, such as whether material constraints could stifle large-scale installation.
 With rapid deployment,